alexhuang1117/Data-Science-Portfolio/Twitter_Sentiement_Analysis/Twitter_sentiment_Analysis.md

 Part 2 Analysis
 ---------------

 If the Tweets from the UK has already been extracted and saved as 'tweets.csv', then start the project from there.
 Analyze the sentiment of the tweets using qdap package, each tweet is broken into sentences and fed to QDAP to perform sentiment analysis.
 QDAP returns a number which represent the sentiment of the text.
-A possitive value represents positive sentiment and vice versa for negetive value.
+A positive value represents positive sentiment and vice versa for negative value.
 The absolute value of the sentiment value represents the strength of the sentiment.

 ``` r
 require(qdap)